Robustness of the pathwise structure of fluctuations in stochastic homogenization: Acknowledgements

 \section{Acknowledgements}

-The work of MD is supported by F.R.S.-FNRS (Belgian National Fund for Scientific Research) through a Research Fellowship.
+The work of MD is supported by F.R.S.-FNRS through a Research Fellowship and by the CNRS-Momentum program.
 MD and AG acknowledge financial support from the European Research Council under the European Community's Seventh Framework Programme (FP7/2014-2019 Grant Agreement QUANTHOM 335410).